shannonjen/ttp/github_branch_workflow/README.md

 $ git init
 ```

 I do this only once.
-This initialization will generate a hidden folder where all of the git magic will be stored and will allow me to:
+This initialization will generate a hidden folder where all of the git magic will be stored.
+Git will allow me to many things including:
 *	take snapshots (commits) of my code as I progress
 * make branches
 * push my code to a remote server (like GitHub)